phosrei/landing-page/README.md

 # landing-page
-A one-page website to showcase HTML and CSS proficiency
+A one-page website required by the course The Odin Project to showcase HTML and CSS proficiency